BenWhiting/diablo-docker/README.md

 # lan-party-docker

-I wanted to run older games on any computer with minimal setup.....
+I wanted to be able to play older video games through a web-browser, so I build a collection of docker images to allow me to do this.

-So I am slapping them into docker images, inside of an xfce/wine container and seeing if I can get them to run.
+The two images of importance are the noVNC web interface and starcraft containers.

 ## Docker-Image Breakdown